 CACRC reports on an annual basis to the Office of the New York State Comptroller (OSC) and the New York State Authorities Budget Office (ABO).
 CACRC is required to complete an annual report for the ABO known as the PARIS report (Public Authorities Reporting Information System) along with a financial audit prepared by an independent, certified public accountant by March 31st for the previous fiscal year.
 CACRC also reports on its activities to the City of Albany Common Council.

 PROJECT REVIEW:

-CACRC review involves a rigorous process that mirrors the three stage process of CAIDA outlined on pages 6-7, including Application & Presentation, Analysis & Public Comment, and Review & Decision.
+CACRC review involves a rigorous process that mirrors the three stage process of The City of Albany Industrial Development Agency, including Application & Presentation, Analysis & Public Comment, and Review & Decision.